voucherifyio/sdk-python-openapi-based/docs/ProductCollectionsApi.md

 with voucherify_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = voucherify_client.ProductCollectionsApi(api_client)
-    limit = 56 # int | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items. (optional) page = 56 # int | Which page of results to return. (optional) order = voucherify_client.ParameterOrder() # ParameterOrder | Sorts the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order. (optional)
+    limit = 56 # int | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items. (optional) page = 56 # int | Which page of results to return.
+The lowest value is 1. (optional) order = voucherify_client.ParameterOrder() # ParameterOrder | Sorts the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order. (optional)

     try:
         # List Product Collections